-Egg freezing can be performed electively or for medical reasons.
-Elective egg freezing generally relates to women who wish to have a child or children in the future, but who do not have the opportunity to do so during their most fertile years.
-It may be seen as a way of reducing the risk of future infertility.
+Social egg freezing generally relates to women who wish to have a child or children in the future, but who do not have the opportunity (due to a lack of a committed partner or other lifestyle issues) to do so during their most fertile years.
+It may be seen as a form of insurance against future infertility.

-Egg freezing is now also acknowledged as a potentially helpful option with good survival rates and similar outcomes to standard IVF.
+While embryo and sperm freezing have been long recognised infertility treatments, with many babies born as result, egg freezing is now also acknowledged as a potentially helpful option with excellent survival rates and similar outcomes.

-Recent work by Australian and international scientists has resulted in improved techniques for egg freezing and thawing and there have now been over 5000 babies born (worldwide) after egg freezing, with no increased risk of problems compared with standard IVF.
+Recent work by Australian and international scientists has resulted in improved techniques for egg freezing and thawing and there have now been over 5000 babies born (worldwide) after egg freezing, with no increased risk of problems compared with standard IVF